 The dimensional package weight is calculated by multiplying the length, width, and height of a package.
 If the result is greater than 1728 cubic inches (1 cubic foot) divide by the correct divisor below.

 The major carriers, FedEx®, UPS®, and USPS®, all use dimensional weight to price lighter packages that take up valuable space in a delivery truck or airplane.
 Although the USPS dimensional weight divisor is changing, they still offer the best dimensional weight pricing.
 The USPS dimensional weight divisor is 166 while the divisor for UPS and FedEx is 139—the lower the divisor the more expensive it is to ship your package.

-The USPS DIM weight divisor is changing from 194 to 166.
-So if your business ships larger, lightweight items you’ll want to listen closely as to what services are affected and how you can keep your shipping invoices down after this change.
+If your business ships larger, lightweight items you’ll want to listen closely as to what services are affected and how you can keep your shipping invoices down.
 DIM weight pricing affects Priority Mail, Priority Mail Express, and Parcel Select Ground packages that are over one cubic foot.

-A package is a large padded envelope, a carton or even a tube that is longer than 12” x 15” or thicker than ¾”.
+A package is a large padded envelope, a carton, or even a tube that is longer than 12in x 15in or thicker than ¾ in.
 However, when in doubt, measure anything that is not a letter that looks like it may qualify for dimensional weight pricing.

 It is always important to measure your packaging—regardless of type or even if it is carrier provided or not—to see if it is subject to dimensional weight pricing.

 If you have any other questions please enter them in the comments section below.
-If you'd like to learn more about dimensional weight or get updates about the June 23, 2019 rate change, sign up for NeoNews in the footer below.
+If you'd like to learn more about dimensional weight or get updates about the recent postage rate change, sign up for our monthly newsletter in the footer below.